top of page

 Mental Health Counselor Associate

-Mackenzie believes in the collaborative nature of therapy, viewing it as a partnership between client and therapist.
-Her primary goal is to help you discover the innate strengths you already possess, empowering you to confront your concerns and overcome life's challenges and transitions.
-Through this process, she aims to facilitate your healing and foster personal growth, guiding you towards a life that aligns with your core values.
+Mackenzie provides a compassionate space to explore and heal from your struggles.
+She believes wholeheartedly in the collaborative journey of therapy, viewing it as a true partnership between you and her.
+Her guiding principle is centered on your unique strengths, and her primary mission is to help you uncover these innate abilities.
+Mackenzie is dedicated to empowering you, offering support as you navigate through concerns, and providing a comforting presence during life's challenges and transitions.
+Through this collaborative process, her ultimate aim is to facilitate your healing and nurture personal growth, guiding you towards a life that authentically aligns with your core values.

-In her work with couples, Mackenzie integrates psychodynamic insights with Gottman Method Couples Therapy.
-She aims to empower couples to communicate effectively, forge deeper connections, and break free from destructive relationship patterns.
-Recognizing the vital role that healthy intimacy plays in relationships, Mackenzie guides couples towards achieving closer connection.
+In her work with couples, Mackenzie seamlessly integrates psychodynamic insights with the Gottman Method Couples Therapy.
+Her focus is on empowering couples to communicate effectively, fostering deeper connections, and breaking free from destructive relationship patterns.
+Acknowledging the pivotal role that healthy intimacy plays in relationships, Mackenzie gently guides couples toward achieving a closer connection, understanding, and fulfillment in their shared journey.

 About Mackenzie